-When base stations lose the reference clock, they can still continue to operate with their free-running local oscillator during a period of time called "holdover", i.e. until the drift exceeds the maximum acceptable accuracy error.
+When base stations lose the reference clock, they can still continue to operate with their local oscillator during a period of time called "holdover", i.e. until the drift exceeds the maximum acceptable accuracy error.
 Frequency holdover (often just called “holdover”) and time holdover are not the same, and time holdover is typically shorter (except when the local base station oscillator can still get a reference frequency clock in order to drift more slowly).

-Some base station vendors allow to configure a default holdover parameter (e.g. 2 hours for some WiMAX macro base stations), and take appropriate measure when they lose the time reference for a duration that exceeds this configured holdover (e.g. fallback on a backup reference clock if available, or shutdown the equipment as described in [33]).
+Some base station vendors allow to configure a default holdover parameter (e.g. 2 hours for some WiMAX macro base stations, supposedly better for newer LTE-TDD eNB with more recent oscillators), and take appropriate measure when they lose the time reference for a duration that exceeds this configured holdover (e.g. fallback on a backup reference clock if available, or shutdown the equipment as described in [33]).
 It should however be noted that the clock drift does not only depend on oscillator quality, but also on several parameters such as temperature, so the configured holdover time has to take into account the worst-case drift.

 Synchronization methods described in this report are not exclusive and may be complementary and/or used as a backup.
 For example:

-In case of a localized GNSS jamming, an IEEE-1588v2 may allow to transport a remote backup clock if properly engineered that way from the initial design]
+[In case of a localized GNSS jamming, an IEEE-1588v2 may allow to transport a remote backup clock if properly engineered that way from the initial design]

 Despite being focused on frequency synchronization, SyncE may help to discipline the local oscillator so that it drifts more slowly in case the reference time clock is lost (this is taken into account in G.8271)